mmaker/spfs/draft-orru-zkproof-sigma.md

     Inputs:

     - self, the current state of the constraint system
-    - lhs, the left-hand side of the equation (an index in the list of generators)
+    - lhs, the left-hand side of the equation
     - rhs, the right-hand side of the equation (a list of (ScalarIndex, GroupEltIndex) pairs)

     Outputs: